NCAS-CMS/cfdm/docs/source/tutorial.rst

    >>> cfdm.write(f, 'new_file.nc')

-The `cfdm.write` function has optional parameters to set the format, netCDF compression, endian, and HDF chunk size of the ouput file; as well as options that modify output data types, and which specify which properties should be global attributes.
+The `cfdm.write` function has optional parameters to

+* specify which attributes should, where possibleor should not, be global attributes,

+* specify which attributes should, or should not, be global attributes,

+* create :ref:`external variables <external>` in an external file,

+* change the data type of output data arrays,

+* set the output netCDF format,

+* apply netCDF compression,

+* set the endian-ness of the output data, and

+* set the HDF chunk size

+.. _equality:

 Equality
 --------